citp/privacy-policy-historical/j/jo/joi/joinmarriottrewards.com.md

  Back to top
 **Marriott.com Changes to Your Privacy Rights**

 In the future, we may need to change this privacy statement.
 All changes will be made here so that you will always know what information we gather, how we might use that information and whether we will disclose it to anyone.
-This statement was last updated on October 26, 2005.
+This statement was last updated on April 4, 2006 to describe the eFolio program and provide a phishing alert.

  Back to top